Ed Palubinskas: Professional

 Palubinskas was selected in the 1974 NBA draft by the Atlanta Hawks in the fourth round.
 He was then traded to the New Orleans Jazz and drafted in the eighth round of the ABA draft by the Utah Stars.
 Palubinskas never played in the NBA.
 In Australia, he played for the Caulfield Spartans, scoring a record-breaking 66 points in a championship game in 1976.

 National team career

-After being the second leading scorer in the 1972 Summer Olympics in Munich, Palubinskas was the top overall scorer in 1976 Summer Olympics in Montreal.
+After being the second leading scorer in the 1972 Summer Olympics, Palubinskas was the top overall scorer in 1976 Summer Olympics.
 He set three Olympic scoring records in Montreal, including the record for most points scored in a single Olympics (269), which was broken by Brazilian Oscar Schmidt during the 1988 Summer Olympics.
 The most points he scored in one game during the Olympics was in 1976, when he had 48 against Mexico in overtime.

 He is a member of the Basketball Australia Hall of Fame.